batoreh/sandal-grid/README.md

 #sandal-grid
-##a simple responsive grid system with minimalist syntaxe.
+##a simple responsive grid system with minimalist syntax.
 Based on bootstrap grid system, but with improvements.
 Easy to write, to understand and to embed into projects.

 |prefixes | meaning   |
 |:--------|:---------|